Machinery & Equipment | © © Liuhsihsiang - iStock.com

 Market Leadership Powered by German Engineering

 German M&E industry strength is driven by a combination of Germany’s proven engineering tradition, its position as a technology development leader, and a highly diversified industrial base.
-The fourth industrial revolution has already begun in Germany with the Industrie 4.0 project to establish the country as a lead market and provider of advanced manufacturing solutions.
+The country retains its role as a globally competitive and flexible R&D test bed thanks to M&E innovative strength.

-2015 proved to be the best year on record for this key industry sector, with the prospects for 2016 looking better still.
-Impressive M&E industry and market numbers provide a timely reminder that the “Made in Germany” label still stands for the highest-quality products and services in the world.
+Impressive M&E industry and market data provide a timely reminder that the “Made in Germany” label still stands for the highest quality products and services in the world.

 Industry & Market Numbers

-The M&E sector is Germany’s largest industry by level of activity - with 6,419 companies and more than 1 million workers along the value chain.
+6,500 companies and more than 1 million workers along the value chain

 Delta Shelving Systems GmbH - Stephen Eddowes, Managing Director